DevExpress-Examples/winforms-pivot-change-the-field-value-header-appearance-backcolor/Readme.md

 Handle the [PivotGridControl.CustomDrawFieldValue](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomDrawFieldValue) event to change the header's backcolor.
 You can customize fields headers in two ways:

-- To modify the appearance of the field header, use the [e.Appearance](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotCustomDrawEventArgs.Appearance) proeprty to get the appearance object for the painted element and change its background color.
+- To modify the appearance of the field header, use the [e.Appearance](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotCustomDrawEventArgs.Appearance) property to get the appearance object for the painted element and change its background color.
 - To drow field headers manually, use the [e.Painter](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotCustomDrawFieldValueEventArgs.Painter) property to get the Painter object and implement the default element painting mechanism.
 Pass the `PivotHeaderObjectInfoArgs` object (the [e.Info](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotCustomDrawFieldValueEventArgs.Info) property) to the `Painter` object's `DrawObject()` method.

 ## Documentation